midi2-dev/AM_MIDI2.0Lib/README.md

 This library is designed to use a small footprint.
 It does this by processing each UMP packet (or MIDI 1.0 Byte stream) one at a time.
 This way large data is handled in small chunks to keep memory small.

+This set of files allows you to pick and choose which parts of MIDI 2.0 you wish to include.
+For example if you are only working with MIDI 1.0 Byte streams and just need a MIDI-CI handler?
+Then great just pull in that header :)

-This means it is upto the application to:
+Note it is upto the application to:
  * Store Remote MIDI-CI Device details
  * Upon receiving MIDI-CI Message to interpret the Messages data structure (e.g. Profile Id bytes, Note On Articulation etc.)